-Native Instruments products are not yet natively compatible with M1 / Apple Silicon processors.
+Not all Native Instruments products are natively compatible with M1 / Apple Silicon processors.
 If you want to use them as a plug-in in your DAW, the DAW must be run in Rosetta mode.

 Rosetta is an application that allows programs originally developed for Intel-based computers to run on the new Apple Silicon-based Macs.
 Rosetta automatically translates these programs in the background for use with Apple Silicon processors.

 How to install Rosetta

 Rosetta is available on all M1 / Silicon-equipped computers by default.
 When you open an Intel-based application, you will be prompted to install it.
 Click the Install button if this occurs: